biijuwa/eckb/docs/heroimages/heroimages.md

 permalink:
 ---

 Getting clicked with a product on the very first sight is heavenly.
-Don’t you agree?<br>
+Don’t you agree?
 It was the enticing product image that triggered the connection.
-Don’t you think?<br>
+Don’t you think?
-A hero image in our case the main product image that reels any of the customer in. <br>
+A hero image in our case the main product image that reels any of the customer in.
 Capturing the visitor’s attention and maintaining engagement is what a hero image is best at.
-{: .fh-default text-left .fs-6 }
+{: .fh-default text-left .fs-4 }
 In this article we will understand the streps of creating, editing, and deleting a hero image.

 ---